marcbellocchio/pyCertificate/README.md

 --------------
 install openssl on the PC
-install python on the pc (python >=3.5) intall the python files from the
+install python on the pc (python >=3.5) install the python files of the tools edit the configuration files of openssl, provided as examples, with your own data edit the OpensslConfig.py to point to your own directories

 configuration files
 -------------------